-Thomas and I visited Stockholm Sweden once together back in 2014, when we were both still in the brewing business.
+Thomas and I visited Stockholm Sweden once together back in 2014 when we were both still in the brewing business.
 There is a popular beverage event called Stockholm Beer Whisky Festival and while we were out there for the fest we decided to stay an extra couple of days to check out the city.
-Of course we went to many bakeries and tried their delicious baked goods.
+Of course, we went to many bakeries and tried their delicious baked goods.
 While being known for their rye bread (which we love and often times try to recreate at home with our sourdough), what Sweden is also famous for are their Cardamon Buns and Saffron Buns which are super tasty with honey!
-This recipe here is Regina's version of Cardamon Buns, which are perfectly delicious for breakfast or fika (traditional Swedish afternoon tea - similar to the German Kaffee und Kuchen afternoon coffee and cake).
-Make sure to add an extra swipe of butter and big drizzle of Bee Seasonal Marmeleiro honey on top!
+This recipe here is our version of Cardamon Buns, which are perfectly delicious for breakfast or Fika (traditional Swedish afternoon tea - similar to the German Kaffee und Kuchen afternoon coffee and cake).
+Make sure to add an extra swipe of butter and a big drizzle of Bee Seasonal Marmeleiro honey on top!

 Basic yeast dough for 2 recipes (double portion)

 - 5 ¾ cups of all-purpose flour